 The following table illustrates coding and billing information for each observation category:

-What outpatient services are now “packaged” into the ED, clinic, or observation facility payment?
+12. What outpatient services are now “packaged” into the payment of the ED, clinic, or observation facility?

-One of CMS’ goals for OPPS is to increase packaging of interrelated services into a primary service.
-Packaged services include a limited number of additional ancillary services, in particular certain minor procedures and pathology services, except for cochlear implant and auditory implant programming services.
+One of CMS’ goals for OPPS is to increase the packaging of interrelated services into a primary service.
+Packaged services include a limited number of additional ancillary services, particularly minor procedures and pathology services, except for cochlear implant and auditory implant programming services.
 CMS will also package payment for a few drugs that function as supplies in a surgical procedure.

-In ED’s and clinics, most lab work will be packaged and not paid separately in 2021.
-In addition, many add-on codes will be packaged in 2021.
-An add-on code is a procedure that is performed in addition to a primary procedure and is never reported alone.
-Examples of packaged add-on codes include 99292--critical care, each additional 30 minutes; debridement add-on codes, removal of nail plate add-on codes, and immunization add-on codes.
+In EDs and clinics, most lab work will be packaged and not paid separately in 2023.
+In addition, many add-on codes will be packaged in 2023.
+An add-on code is a procedure performed in addition to a primary procedure and is never reported alone.
+Examples of packaged add-on codes include 99292 critical care, each additional 30 minutes; debridement add-on codes, removal of nail plate add-on codes, and immunization add-on codes.

-Initial injections and infusions codes are not packaged.
-Infusion add-on codes 96368-concurrent infusion and 96376-IV push same drug continue to be packaged in 2021 under Status Indicator “N”.
+Initial injections and infusion codes are not packaged.
+Infusion add-on codes 96368-concurrent infusion and 96376-IV push same drug continue to be packaged in 2023 under Status Indicator “N.”

 CMS implemented a controversial “Two-Midnight Rule” in 2013 that directs Medicare contractors to assume hospital admissions are reasonable and necessary for patients who stay in a hospital through two midnights.
-Medicare does not expect anything to change with the Two-Midnight rule in 2019.
 Hospital stays that are shorter are presumed legitimate if coded as outpatient observation.
+Medicare does not expect anything to change with the Two-Midnight rule in 2023.

-Admitted patients who do not meet the Two-Midnight rule may be reclassified as observation.
+Admitted patients not meeting the Two-Midnight rule may be reclassified as observation.
 However, condition 44, used when utilization review reclassifies admitted patients as observation patients, will not apply.

 The American College of Emergency Physicians (ACEP) has developed the Reimbursement & Coding FAQs and Pearls for informational purposes only.
 The FAQs and Pearls have been developed by sources knowledgeable in their fields, reviewed by a committee, and are intended to describe current coding practice.
 However, ACEP cannot guarantee that the information contained in the FAQs and Pearls is in every respect accurate, complete, or up to date.